Time and Place:1780 The Gordon Riots: Blood Community and Retribution - London 1780

-The ready availability of trial accounts, state papers, newspapers and pamphlets (online and in digital form) allows you to engage with the day-by-day development of the riots.
-You're also enabled to write about them differently (online, with maps, images and supporting primary sources).
+The ready availbility of trial accounts, state papers, newspapers and pamphlets, on line and in a digital form, will allow you to both engage with the day-by-day development of the riots, and as importantly, to write about them differently (online, with maps, images and supporting primary sources).

-Through the lens of this single tranformative event, you'll also explore larger themes, including:
+Through the lens of this single tranformative event, you'll able to explore larger themes, including:

 - London as the pivot for the development of the Atlantic world

 - the roles of popular protest in pre-modern and modern politics

 - the eighteenth-century system of criminal justice and policing

 - the roles of religion and the parish community in popular politics

 - the uses of micro-history

 - the 'gender crisis' of the 1780s.